digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: Details About the Folder Structure
+## Veritable Three Agent SSI Demo: Details About the Folder Structure

 All the React components / sub-components / and so on, in this project are developed using the _folders-as-components_ methodology ( this methodology of creating components is described in detail here in this **[NodeJsOrg article](https://nodejs.org/dist/latest-v7.x/docs/api/modules.html#modules_folders_as_modules)** ).